 One of the biggest priorities for organizations has been reducing costs, in order to minimize the financial impact of the pandemic.
 Companies often overlook how much legacy methods are costing their business every year.
 If your accounts payable team is still processing invoices manually, you may be interested to know that companies that have already made the switch to automation are, on average, paying 80% less per invoice.

-According to Ardent Partners, the manual processing of a single invoice can amount to $10.89 or more, while AP teams that have automated processes are paying 80% less.
+According to research, the manual processing of a single invoice can amount to $10.89 or more, while AP teams that have automated processes are paying 80% less.
 If you are processing thousands of invoices annually, you can imagine just how much you are losing out.

 In addition, cash flow management has been a major area of focus, as organizations attempt to mitigate the effects of supply chain disruptions.
 One such way to improve cash flow is through capturing early payment discounts.
 Using manual methods, you might be surprised to learn just how many early payment opportunities slip by.